the-collab-lab/career-lab-challenge-next/README.md

 - [ ] In the `App` component, render
   - the `SearchForm` component and
   - a list of results including _the name of the piece_ and _the artist who created the piece_.
-- [ ] Render a new view when a user chooses a result.
+- [ ] Render a new view when a user clicks a result.
 It could be called `ImageDetailsPage`.
 - [ ] In the `ImageDetailsPage` component, render
   - a back button that allows the user to return to their search, and
-  - the artwork whose title they just clicked on 💡
+  - the artwork whose title the user just clicked on 💡

 💡 You might think to install React Router to handle the back button functionality.
 That's probably something you would do in a production application, but your team has agreed that React Router is _out of scope_ for this MVP.
 Instead, you can use [conditional rendering](https://beta.reactjs.org/learn/conditional-rendering) to show and hide content!

 ## 💻 Working with the API

-AIC maintains two distinct APIs: one for requesting data from its catalog, and one for requesting the images from the catalog.
-These APIs have some dense documentation; we’ve outlined the things you should know.
+AIC maintains one API endpoint for requesting data from its catalog, and another API endpoint for requesting the images from the catalog.
+These APIs have [some dense documentation](https://www.artic.edu/open-access/public-api); we’ve outlined the things you should know.

 **⚠️ Read this section carefully.** You will need data from the catalog in order to request the images you want to show to the user!

 ### Requesting data from the catalog

-You’ll make requests to the `/artworks/search/` endpoint provided by the AIC.
-You can build a search with a URL like the following:
+You’ll make requests to the `/artworks/search/` endpoint provided by AIC.
+You can build a request with a URL like the following:

 > `https://api.artic.edu/api/v1/artworks/search?q={USER_QUERY}&query[term][is_public_domain]=true&fields=artist_title,date_display,id,image_id,thumbnail.alt_text,thumbnail.width,thumbnail.height,title`